Chart Color Schemes

 Cronulla - Kurnell - Bundeena has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 51 projects that could impact the area.
-Notable projects include VUE Cronulla, Cronulla High School Upgrade, Palm Cronulla, and Solstice Cronulla.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 48 such projects that could affect this region.
+Notable ones include VUE Cronulla, Cronulla High School Upgrade, Palm Cronulla, and Solstice Cronulla.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.